christysato/MS-ADS-Portfolio/Scripting_for_Data_Analysis_project/ReadMe.md

 Collection of Data from Spotify to distinguish how features of songs (danceability, energy, etc.) relate to Spotify's generated Study Playlists and comparing it to other genre playlists

+1. Project.ipynb
-1. Project.ipynb                            Jupyter Notebook Script
+  - Jupyter Notebook Script
+2. IST652_Spotify Study Playlist
-2. IST652:Spotify_Study_Playlist            PowerPoint Presentation
+  - PowerPoint Presentation